Blog

 What happens if I subtract a future timestamp from a past timestamp?

-How do I handle timestamps that fall before the 1970 UNIX Epoch?
+How do I handle timestamps that fall before the 1970 Unix Epoch?

 Why does my timestamp calculation return an inaccurate number of days when crossing timezones?